This is a good one. Where to start?

 So equipped with that information, if you want to formally go through the process of grading each issue and assigning a value, it's free for the taking.

 I have never sold Mad items on either service.
-In my opinion, Craig's List is closer to what I offer because you'll be dealing with a potential buyer one on one on your own terms with some give and take, and there's no charge.
+In my opinion, Craig's List is closer to what I offered because you'll be dealing with a potential buyer one on one on your own terms with some give and take, and there's no charge.
 With Ebay, it's more structured and you'll be able to set some parameters, but ultimately the bidders will determine what you get, and you'll be giving some of the money to Ebay.
 So it depends on your style.

 Hope this helps a little.